Decision Lineage Protocol

 Truth Type System

-Distinguishes what you know (Authoritative) from what you declared (Declared) from what you derived (Derived).
+Four epistemic types: what you know (Authoritative), what you declared (Declared), what you derived (Derived), and what you can’t inspect (Opaque).
 Every fact carries its epistemic status.

 The protocol is runtime-agnostic.
 JEPA fits.
 LLMs fit.
 Future models fit.
 The invariants and truth types constrain the runtime but don’t care which runtime executes them.
 This is the socket.
 Your choice of runtime is the plug.